 - The completed appeals file shall be sent to the Chair of the Appeals Committee, the membership of which shall exclude any prior evaluator of the applicant´s file or examinee’s test.

 - Applications: The Appeals Committee will review and recommend, stating appropriate reasons, whether the appeal should be granted (application accepted) or be denied (application denied).
 That recommendation shall then be forwarded to the Executive Director who will ensure an agenda item on the matter is part of the next meeting of the BCPE Board of Directors for disposition by a majority vote.

-- Examinations: The Appeals Committee will review the examination and the scores.
-The committee will recommend, stating appropriate reasons, whether the appeal should be granted (passing the examination) or be denied (not passing the examination).
+- Examinations: The Appeals Committee will review the examination.
+Within 60 days, the committee will recommend, stating appropriate reasons, whether the appeal should be granted (passing the examination) or be denied (not passing the examination).
 For denied appeals, the committee, if not previously provided, will document the areas of deficiencies and provide recommended remedial actions, such as, short courses and readings.
 The committee recommendation shall then be forwarded to the Executive Director who will ensure an agenda item on the matter is part of the next meeting of the BCPE Board of Directors for disposition by a majority vote.

 - The Executive Director will, then, inform the applicant of the Board´s decision and, if appropriate, its recommendations (such as, further verification or proof of relevant experience, suggested readings, or that some other board certification seems more appropriate).

 - At any time, another appeal may be filed by the applicant or examinee, providing it includes new supplemental information or explanations that the applicant or examinee believes may be helpful to the BCPE.